RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval

 \subsection{CPU-GPU Co-Execution~}

-To exploit GPU parallelism and accelerate attention computation, \sysname{} decomposes the attention computation into two disjoint sets of KV cache vectors: the predictable ones on GPU and the dynamic ones on CPU, and then combine the partial attention outputs together.
+To exploit GPU parallelism and accelerate attention computation, \sysname{} decomposes the attention computation into two disjoint sets of KV cache vectors, the predictable ones on GPU and the dynamic ones on CPU, and then combines the partial attention outputs together.

 We leverage the patterns observed in the prefill phase to predict KV vectors that are consistently activated during token generation.
-Similar to StreamingLLM~\cite{streamingllm}, our current implementation uses fixed initial tokens and last sliding window of the context as the static pattern, and persist them in the GPU cache. \sysname{} can be adapted to utilize more complex static patterns~\cite{li2024snapkv,jiang2024minference}, achieving the best trade-off between low inference cost and high accuracy.
-To minimize data transfer over the slow PCIe interface, \sysname{} independently computes the attention results for the CPU and GPU components and then combines them, inspired by the FastAttention~\cite{dao2022flashattention}.
-The detailed combination algorithm and overall execution flow of \sysname{} is illustrated in \S\ref{sec:algo}.
+Similar to StreamingLLM~\citep{streamingllm}, our current implementation uses fixed initial tokens and the last sliding window of the context as the static pattern and persists them in the GPU cache. \sysname{} can be adapted to utilize more complex static patterns~\citep{li2024snapkv,jiang2024minference}, achieving the best trade-off between low inference cost and high accuracy.
+During the prefill phase, we physically separate the static tokens in the GPU memory with the remaining tokens, which are offloaded to the CPU memory indexed by the ANNS.
+To minimize data transfer over the slow PCIe interface, \sysname{} independently computes the attention results for the CPU and GPU components and then combines them, inspired by the FastAttention~\citep{dao2022flashattention}.